On the relation between fractional charge and statistics: Abstract

-which is consistent, and give a braiding phase $\gamma = 2\pi\nu n^2$ as expected for a composite of $n$ anyons with $q^\star = e/m$.
-Note that in this case, different $n$ describes different particles, and it should be clear that these results again are in full agreement with our initial heuristic arguments.

-We now give a formal argument for why it is inconsistent to remove the flux from a composite of one charge and several fluxes, and we now show that such a theory is anomalous.
-For this, we first notice that taking $n>1$ in \eqref{bflag2} we have a $U(1)$ CS theory with a fractional level number, and when defined on a closed manifold, such a theory has a global $U(1)$ anomaly.
-(For a simple explanation, see Ref.~\cite{arouca2022quantum}.)
+We now demonstrate why it is inconsistent to remove the flux from a composite of one charge and several fluxes.
+First notice that again taking $q=1/m$, but also $n>1$ in \eqref{bflag2} is a $U(1)$ CS theory with a fractional level number.
+When defined on a closed manifold, such a theory has a global $U(1)$ anomaly.
+(For an explanation, see e.g. Ref.~\cite{arouca2022quantum}.)
 This does, however, not fully reflect the heuristic arguments given at the beginning of this article, where there was no need to assume a closed manifold.
 We now give an alternative way to understand the anomaly that works also for an open manifold.
-To do so, return to \eqref{bflag2} and set the charge $q=1/m$,
+To do so, we again put $q=1/m$ in \eqref{bflag2},

 Following Ref.~\cite{gaiotto2015generalized}, we note that this theory has a global one-form ${\mathcal Z}_{m}$ symmetry that is generated by the Wilson lines,

 where $M^{(1)} $ is an one-manifold, and $ k= 1\dots m-1$.
 The Wilson loops corresponding to the source $j$ in \eqref{eq:bflag5} are themselves generators of this algebra, and as stressed in Ref.~\cite{gaiotto2015generalized}, they are also charged under the symmetry $U_{e^{2\pi k/m}}( M^{(1)} )$ since from \eqref{eq:bflag5} it follows that